- People with epilepsy can do most jobs with the right support and adjustments

 - Once your employer knows you have epilepsy they should complete a risk assessment and involve you.
 If they identify any risks they need to think about possible reasonable adjustments

-- Your employer should draw up a care plan with you.
-This should include what support they should offer if you have a seizure
+- Your employer should draw up a seizure action plan with you.
+This should include what support they should offer if you have a seizure.
+You can show them this seizure action plan template

 - Keep your employer informed about what’s happening with your epilepsy.
 There is a much better chance they will support you well if they are ‘on board’